rohansh-tty/EVA4/S11/README.md

         * Highest Validation Accuracy:

 9. Used One Cycle Policy where I started with lr = min lr at the First epoch and linearly increased it till max lr(sixth epoch).
 From there again decreased lr linearly.
-10.
+10. Plotted Cyclic Learning Rate for the Training phase, with Learning Rate linearly increasing from Epoch 1 to Epoch 5 i.e min lr to max lr and then later it gets lowered to a min lr.
-11. Plotted GradCam for 25 Misclassified Images
+11. GradCam for 25 Misclassified Images.

 ## **Library Documentation:**